sarbor/infin/README.md

     $ infin --help

-**Important: Must be within Infin/infin in order fo commands to work**
+**Important: Must be within Infin/infin in order for commands to work**

 # Example Usage